Vote by Mail FAQs

 How much time do I have to return my Vote by Mail ballot?

-You may drop off your Vote by Mail ballot at any Vote Center in the County, any city hall or at any of the four Voting Centers (Redwood City, San Mateo, East Palo Alto, and South San Francisco) before 8 p.m.
+You may drop off your Vote by Mail ballot at any voting location and participating jurisdiction office before 8 p.m.
 Election Day and it will be counted.
+Visit www.smcacre.org/vote-center-locations for more information.

 What should I do if I think my Vote by Mail ballot will not arrive at the San Mateo County Registration & Elections Division by the 8 p.m. deadline?

 What should I do if I cannot return my Vote by Mail ballot myself and it is too late to send it in the mail?

-You may authorize a relative (spouse, child, parent, grandparent, grandchild, brother or sister) or any person residing in the same household to return your ballot.
+You may authorize any person to return your ballot.
 On the return envelope, you must sign your name and print the name of the person you are authorizing to return your ballot.
-That person must also sign in the space provided.
+That person must also sign in the space provide.

 If I lose the Vote by Mail ballot sent to me, can I get another one?

 I am out of the country and the mail is slow.
 Can I apply earlier than the normal 29 days?

 Yes.
 Go to this website and follow the directions.
 You may receive a special Vote by Mail ballot that can be sent out as early as 60 days prior to an election.

 How do I qualify for Permanent Vote by Mail status?

-California allows any voter to request Permanent Vote by Mail status.
+California also allows any voter to request Permanent Vote by Mail status.
 Simply complete the online form.
 You can also call 650.312.5222 and request an application from our office.
 A Vote by Mail ballot will automatically be sent to you for all future special elections.

 If I request a Vote by Mail ballot, can I change my mind and vote at any Vote Center?